thenativeweb/retry-ignore-abort/README.md

 ## Quick Start

-First you need to add a reference to assertthat to your application.
+First you need to add a reference to `retry-ignore-abort` to your application:

 ```javascript
 const { retry, retryIgnoreAbort } = require('retry-ignore-abort');